 Time Zones in Italy

-See Italy’s current local time, CET/CEST offsets, DST schedule, and compare or convert time with cities and time zones worldwide.
+See Italy’s current time, all UTC offsets in use, DST transition dates, and convert Italian time to cities and time zones worldwide.

 Use the visual comparison grid and hour-by-hour tables to convert time from Italy to any other timezone.
 Export meetings with ICS download or send to Google Calendar and Gmail.